cnthiesen/quantum-innovation-challenge/agenda.md

 {% endif %}

 The Quantum Innovation Challenge consists of two phases.
-During Phase 1, you will form your team, and you will submit your proposal.
-After the evaluation of the proposals, the best five proposals will enter a Phase 2, where the teams will have the opportunity to access the Gefion AI Supercomputer.
+During Phase 1, you will form your team, and you will submit your proposal. <!--After the evaluation of the proposals, the best five proposals will enter a Phase 2, where the teams will have the opportunity to access the Gefion AI Supercomputer.
 The access to Gefion will be shared among the team members.
 The Danish Centre for AI Innovation (DCAI) runs and operates Gefion, a large-scale NVIDIA DGX SuperPOD.
-It comprises 191 NVIDIA DGX H100 systems for a total of 1,528 NVIDIA H100 Tensor Core GPUs.
+It comprises 191 NVIDIA DGX H100 systems for a total of 1,528 NVIDIA H100 Tensor Core GPUs.-->

 ### Phase I: July - 30th of September